AbidKhan01ak/FlexiFaaS/Readme.md

 ![Workflow](./docs/workflow.png)

 1. User registers & logs in
+2. User Authentication from Middleware service
+3. Authenticated and Authorized
-2. Uploads a function (file/code)
+4. Uploads a function (file/code)
+5. Backend service calls Middleware service for malware scan and encryption
-3. Middleware validates & secures the request
+6. Middleware validates & secures the request
+7. Store function metadata and code in database
-4. Function is queued in RabbitMQ
+8. Function is queued in RabbitMQ
-5. Worker executes function in requested runtime
+9. Worker executes function in requested runtime
-6. Logs & results are stored in database
+10. Logs & results are stored in database
-7. User views results via frontend
+11. User views results via frontend

 ---